Audio Processor Quick Setup

 Factory Presets & LESS-MORE Control

-The OPTIMOD 8700i comes with a variety of factory presets which you can use as basis to create your own signature sound.
+The OPTIMOD 8700i comes with a variety of factory presets which you can use as basis to create your own signature sound processing.
 Orban is happy to help you find the perfect setup for your station.
 Easy LESS-MORE adjustment of the dynamics processing lets anyone get excellent results, while audio processing experts can fine-tune to their exact preferences with Intermediate or Advanced Control.

 Xponential Loudness™ Algorithm